BritishGeologicalSurvey/Groundhog/PORTAL.rst

 - The data is “served” directly from the provider organisation.
 - The provider organisation retains full ownership and responsibility and is able to change or modify data whenever necessary.

-Using the GIP
+Using EGDI
 --------

-The GIP has the following functions:
+The EGDI has the following functions:

 - Zoom
 - Pan